 3. Sherri Shepherd

-She is just amazing and her humour is something else.
+She is just amazing and her humor is something else.
 She will definitely make you lose the balance of your emotions.
 As you will find yourself in a huge surge of laughter.
 Whether she’s on T.V or giving some stage show, she doesn’t fail to make people laugh.

 2. Debra Wilson

 Debra Wilson is a black female stand-up comedian who still produces funny videos, articles, novels, and blog posts about her life experiences.
-In a humorous approach, she discusses what she has learnt about love and relationships.
+In a humorous approach, she discusses what she has learned about love and relationships.
 She is a total legend.

 1. Aisha Tyler

 No. 1 on the list is Aisha Tyler because of her unique approach to comedy.
 Her witty humour is what makes her the best.
-Also, Tyler has been three times on the cover of Maxim magazine’s Hot 100 list, three times on the cover of Playboy.
+Also, Tyler has been three times on the cover of Maxim magazine’s Hot 100 list, and three times on the cover of Playboy.